Friday 18 July 2014

 Nightlife: Nine bars in the union building plus theatre, concert hall, and Cope auditorium.
 For updates on the entertainment calendar follow @lufbraents.
 Everything being close together is a big plus and even though the town itself is small there are a fair few clubs to enjoy, from the popular Rain to Echo's and The Kelso.

 Sporting reputation: Unbeatable.
-Refuses to budge from the top of the BUCS league with a whopping 1827 points at present.
+Refuses to budge from the top of the BUCS league.

 Calendar highlight: Multiple balls throughout the year from the Freshers event to the Societies Ball and Holt Hall Summer Ball.
 All great opportunities to glam up for a night of extravagance.